daniiialkhan/web-crawler/README.md

 The crawler can be customized to meet your specific needs.
 For example, you can change the following settings:

-    The websites to crawl
+    - The websites to crawl
-    The depth of the crawl
+    - The depth of the crawl
-    The types of data to extract
+    - The category of data to extract

 For more information: